 Background and Research Interests

-Bonnie Berger is the Simons Professor of Mathematics at MIT, holds a joint appointment in Electrical Engineering and Computer Science, and serves as head of the Computation and Biology group at MIT's Computer Science and AI Lab.
+Bonnie Berger is the Simons Professor of Mathematics at MIT and serves as head of Computation and Biology group at MIT's Computer Science and AI Lab.
 Her recent work focuses on designing algorithms to gain biological insights from advances in automated data collection and the subsequent large data sets drawn from them.
-She works on a diverse set of problems, including Network Inference, Protein Folding, Compressive Genomics, and Medical Genomics.
+She works on a diverse set of problems, including Compressive Genomics, Network Inference, Structural Bioinformatics, Genomic Privacy, and Medical Genomics.
 Additionally, she collaborates closely with biologists in order to design experiments to maximally leverage the power of computation for biological explorations.